SuperagenticAI/Agenspy/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to contribute to the project.

+## 🚀 Future Roadmap

+The end goal is to merge this tool in the dspy main repo and make it a first-class citizen of the DSPy ecosystem.
+However, if it doesn't fit there then it can be used independently as a protocol-first AI agent framework.
+Here are some food for thought for future work:

+- **Protocol Layer**: WebSocket and gRPC support for real-time, high-performance agent communication
+- **Agent Framework**: Enhanced orchestration, state management, and network discovery
+- **Production Readiness**: Monitoring, load balancing, and fault tolerance features
+- **Developer Tools**: Improved CLI, web dashboard, and debugging utilities
+- **Ecosystem**: Cloud integrations and database adapters for popular services

+Interested in contributing?
+Check out our [open issues](https://github.com/superagenticai/Agenspy/issues) or start a discussion about new features!

 ## 📄 License